SyncfusionExamples/how-to-add-icon-on-specific-row-header-of-wpf-datagrid/README.md

 # How to add icon on specific row header of WPF DataGrid(SfDataGrid)?

 ## About the sample

-This sample illustrated that how to add icon on specific row header of WPF DataGrid(SfDataGrid).
+This sample illustrated that how to add icon on specific row header of [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

-By default, the SfDataGrid does not have add any image in RowHeader cells.
-However, an image can be added in the RowHeader cell by adding an external property for Syncfusion:GridRowHeaderCell to bind the image with RowHeader cell.
+The [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) does not provide the direct support to add an image in RowHeader cells.
+But you can add an image in the RowHeader cell by customizing the [Syncfusion:GridRowHeaderCell](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridRowHeaderCell.html).

 ```xaml
 <Window.Resources>